How SaaS Products Can Leverage Event-Driven Architecture for Scalability

 This builds familiarity over time so that if someone sees one of your videos on LinkedIn and another on YouTube, they should immediately know it’s from the same company.
 Good branding also shows professionalism and signals that your company takes its product and content seriously.

-Test, Analyse, And Refine
+Test, Analyze, And Refine

 A video rarely gets everything right the first time.
 Thus, it’s important to monitor metrics like view rate, average watch time, and click-through rate to see what’s working and what needs improvement.